ep-1/TIM/README.txt

 Over the remnants of dinner, they both knew the time had come.
 He would have said: “I have to go find the Princess,” but he didn't need to.
 Giving a final kiss, hoisting a travel bag to his shoulder, he walked out the door.
 Through all the nights that followed, she still loved him as though he had stayed, to comfort her and protect her, Princess be damned.
 Perhaps in a perfect world, the ring would be a symbol of happiness.
 It's a sign of ceaseless devotion: even if he will never find the Princess, he will always be trying.
 He still will wear the ring.
+But the ring makes its presence known.
+It shines out to others like a beacon of warning.
+It makes people slow to approach.
+Suspicion, distrust.
+Interactions are torpedoed before Tim can open his mouth.